keith-flynn/machines-received/README.md

  - Python 3.9
    - _Pandas_
    - _Matplotlib_
- - From the command line, input `pip install -r requirements.txt` from project directory to add required modules.
+ - From the command line, input `pip install -r requirements.txt` from within the project directory to add required modules.
 ---
 ### **The Basics:**
 A jupyter notebook that takes data from a purchase order and processes it to display relevant information.
 This code is not specific to one CSV, but is scalable to all CSV files generated in this format.
 An export tool within my workplace's website generates these CSVs with consistent formatting, and column titles are the main data manipulation methodology used.
 ---
 ---
 ### ***Project Features:***
-1. Read in data from a local csv
+1. Read in data from a local CSV
-2. Use built-in python, pandas, functions/lambdas to manipulate data
+2. Use built-in Python, Pandas, functions/lambdas to manipulate data
-3. Analyze with built-in python/pandas and custum functions
+3. Analyze with built-in Python/Pandas and custum functions
-4. Make basic plots with matplotlib
+4. Make basic plots with Matplotlib
 5. Markdown cells in Jupyter Notebook explaining throught process and code
 ---
 ### **In Detail:**